auggiemarignier/pyTransC/readme.md

         Here a single Markov chain is used.

         Inputs:
-        nwalkers - int                                                       : number of random walkers used by ensemble sampler. nsteps - int                                                         : number of Markov chain steps to perform log_posterior_ens -  list of floats, [i,n[i]], (i=1,...,nstates)     : log-posterior of ensembles in each state, where n[i] is the number of samples in the ith state. log_pseudo_prior_ens -  list of floats, [i,n[i]], (i=1,...,nstates)  : log-pseudo prior of samples in each state, where n[i] is the number of samples in the ith state.
+        nwalkers - int                                                       : number of random walkers used by ensemble resampler. nsteps - int                                                         : number of Markov chain steps to perform log_posterior_ens -  list of floats, [i,n[i]], (i=1,...,nstates)     : log-posterior of ensembles in each state, where n[i] is the number of samples in the ith state. log_pseudo_prior_ens -  list of floats, [i,n[i]], (i=1,...,nstates)  : log-pseudo prior of samples in each state, where n[i] is the number of samples in the ith state.